S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 2/README.md

 ## Java OOPS Basics
+ClassAndObjects.java
 class ?
 objects ?
 properties-attributes ?
 Methods-function- return?
 parameters vs arguments ?
-constructor ?
+constructors ?

-## Competitive Programming Terminoloies
+## Competitive Programming Terminologies
 Test Case: Input-output examples to check if your code works for all situations (like empty inputs or huge data).
 Constraints: Rules (like input size limits) that tell you how to design your code (e.g., make it fast or save memory).